Make a Trendy Double Exposure Effect in Photoshop

 Double Exposure Action with Special EffectsDouble Exposure Action with Special EffectsDouble Exposure Action with Special Effects

 This Photoshop double exposure action pack contains more than a simple double exposure effect.
-It includes 235 light effects and 33 textures, as well as chromatic distortion and depth of effects.
+It includes 235 light effects and 33 textures, as well as chromatic distortion and depth of field effects.
 Even if you don’t know how to do a double exposure in Photoshop, you can create a real work of art with this pack.

 3. Double Exposure Photoshop Kit (ATN, GRD)